ethersphere/swarm-guide/contents/introduction.rst

 * https://github.com/ethereum/go-ethereum/wiki/swarm-roadmap
 * https://github.com/ethereum/go-ethereum/wiki/swarm---POC-series

-the *swarm homepage* is accessible via swarm at bzz://theswarm.eth or the gateway http://swarm-gateways.net/bzz:/theswarm.eth/
+the *Swarm homepage* is accessible via swarm at bzz://theswarm.eth or the gateway http://swarm-gateways.net/bzz:/theswarm.eth/

-The swarm page also contains a list of swarm-related talks (video recording and slides).
+The swarm page also contains a list of Swarm-related talks (video recording and slides).

 You can also find the ethersphere orange papers there.